Wednesday, February 19, 2025

 We originally played Das Schwarze Auge (DSA).
 We played it for several years, with me as DM and mostly the same party, from 1984, when DSA it came out, to about 1989, when we started to explore other systems.
 Four years of magical childhood and youth.

-Before we brought in other players, my brother and me we wrote and played a couple own adventures, that each would run for the other, one-on-one, to learn the ropes.
-The oldest one where some notes are still preserved was from him.
-It was written and played in the old Black Forest Libding-Cottage where we spend many of our childhood vacations.
-I recall it had a Tazelwurm, the most terrible monster in the origianl rules, and likely a deadly fight for a first level character, but he also put a weapon in it that could kill or scare off the wurm with a single use.
-Soon brought in other friends from school.
+Before we brought in other players, my brother Marc and me we wrote and played a couple of our own adventures, that each would run for the other, one-on-one.
+The oldest one where some notes are still preserved is from him.
+It was written and played in the old Black Forest cottage where we spend many of our childhood vacations.
+I recall it had a Tazelwurm, the most terrible monster in the origianl rules, and a deadly fight for a first level character, but he also put a weapon in it that could kill or scare off the wurm with a single use.
+Soon we brought in other friends from school.

-The original play-group consisted of my brother Marc playing first an adventurer called Frodo (yes, I know ... we were kids and it was not that unusual for early RPG to have blatant ripoff names) and later a druid named Bombax (and even later, another one named Dan Gat).
-His friend and classmate Andi played first a dwarf named Ragondir Zornbold, the name was from the intro booklet, and later a wizard named Madruk; my friend and classmate Dieter played a rogue ("Streuner") called Spuk, later a fighter called Quintus; and another of Marc's friends and classmates, Marian, was playing a fighter called Tschaba de Hut -- he dropped out after some time.
+The original play-group consisted of my brother Marc playing first an adventurer called Frodo (yes, I know ... we were kids and it was not that unusual for early RPG to have blatant ripoff names) and later a druid named Bombax (and after that, another one named Dan Gat).
+His friend and classmate Andi first played a dwarf named Ragondir Zornbold, the name was from the intro booklet, and later a wizard named Madruk; my friend and classmate Dieter played a rogue ("Streuner") called Spuk (I think named after a character in pulp horror magazines he enjoyed), and later a fighter called Quintus; and another of Marc's friends and classmates, Marian, played a fighter called Tschaba de Hut (yes, like the villain from Star Wars) -- he dropped out after some time.
 The rest of us are still playing, 40 years later.

-The first adventure was "Silvanas Befreiung" (Freeing Silvana), the intro adventure from the rulebook, sporting a small dungeon under the house of the initial self-play adventure in the port city of Havena.
-After the players cleared that dungeon, they made it the basis for their adventuring, outfitting it with traps and a treasure vault.
+The first adventure was "Silvanas Befreiung" (Freeing Silvana), the intro adventure from the rulebook, sporting a small dungeon under a house in the port city of Havena where the initial self-play adventure in the intro booklet also plays.
+After the players cleared that dungeon, they made it the base for their adventuring, outfitting it with traps and a treasure vault.

 • "Wald ohne Widerkehr" (Forest of No Return), level 1-2, you had to defeat an evil necromancer in a ruined castle in the eponymous forest.
 This was fun, fond memories.